-The modern sales software demo is value-based and focused on use cases that address the prospect’s unique and specific problems.
+The modern software demo is value-based and focused on use cases that address the prospect’s unique and specific problems.

-To keep your demo focused on what matters, you’ll want to do your homework and ask the right questions.
+To keep your software demo focused on what matters, you’ll want to do your homework and ask the right questions.

 Software Sales Demo Tips & Best Practices